-With each passing day, institutions around the world are proving their malleability, doing what they can, within their mandates, to ameliorate the impact of the Coronavirus.
-Over just the last two weeks, for example, the US Federal Reserve cut interest rates, purchased long-dated Treasuries, intervened in commercial paper markets, and even agreed to buy corporate debt, all in the name of fighting this crisis.
-The Fed acknowledged that doing these things would do little to assist global health, but it did so because it felt the need to assuage fears of being asleep at the wheel and not doing all it could to help.
+Every day, institutions around the world are proving their malleability, doing what they can, within their mandates, to ameliorate the impact of the Coronavirus.
+Over just the last two weeks, for example, the US Federal Reserve cut interest rates, purchased long-dated Treasuries, intervened in commercial paper markets, and even agreed to buy corporate debt — all in the name of fighting this crisis.
+The Fed acknowledged that doing these things would do little to assist global health, but it did so because it felt the need to assuage growing fears of being asleep at the wheel and not doing all it could to help.
 Treasury can do the same.